 Most classes are offered face-to-face only.
 However, a few are also offered as hybrid and online courses.
 Classes that are offered as hybrid or online courses will be designated as such on the course registration page for upcoming semesters and carry an additional fee.

 Perhaps.
 First, any course transferred in must be a graduate level course, taken during the past 6 years, not already used toward another degree, and have been earned at a regionally accredited university.

 Second, if you want to transfer in the course

 The Graduate College allows 6 hours.
-However, if you are working towards the MA in the Professional Counseling Program, you can often transfer up to 12 hours.
-If your courses are reviewed and approved (see previous question/answer), the Graduate Advisor makes a transfer request for you to the Graduate College.
+However, if you are working towards the MA in the Professional Counseling Program, you can transfer up to 12 hours.
+If your courses are reviewed and approved (see previous question/answer), the Graduate Advisor (Program Coordinator) makes a transfer request for you to the Graduate College.